Focus and Scope

 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-Initially, Pearson was a sponsor (and listed as such in the inside front cover in some of the early issues), but since then there has been no outside sponsor.
+Initially, Pearson was a sponsor (and listed as such on the inside front cover in some of the early issues), but since then there has been no outside sponsor.

 The first issue of TEEM was published in 2009.
 The founding co-editors were Cynthia Anhalt (The University of Arizona), Miriam Leiva (University of North Carolina at Charlotte), and Larry Lesser (The University of Texas at El Paso).
-With the third issue in Fall 2011, TEEM established an editorial panel to support the work of the Editors.
-In 2016, TEEM launched their first special issue (Mathematics Education Through the Lens of Social Justice).
-In 2018, with Issue 9, the editorial structure was changed to consist of an Editor-in-Chief and a group of Editors.
-Up to 2020 we had been publishing one issue per year.
-In 2020, we published three issues, two of which were part of a second special issue (Multilingual Learners).
-In 2021 we published two issues.
+After the third issue in Fall 2011, TEEM established an editorial panel to support the work of the Editors.
+In 2016, TEEM launched its first special issue (Mathematics Education Through the Lens of Social Justice).
+In 2018, the editorial structure was changed to consist of an Editor-in-Chief and a group of Editors.
+Whereas before 2020, TEEM had published only one issue per year, each subsequent year has produced up to 3 issues.
+In 2023, the submission process migrated to the Online Journal System.
+See full TEEM history.